-***SAVE UP TO 50% OFF SELECTED MAKEUP NOW!
-FREE SHIPPING WITH MINIMUM $50 ORDER!***
+***FREE SHIPPING WITH MINIMUM $50 ORDER!***

 How Can You Improve Your Skin Health?